Haody1064/Arduino_WOD_Counter/README.md

 # Arduino_Prototyping_WOD_Counter
 ## INSPIRATION:
-  * CrossFit is military-style workouts.
-Often, the goal is to do as many sets and reps possible in a given time.
+  * CrossFit is a military-style workout.
+Often, the goal is to do as many sets and reps as possible in a given time.
   * To better focus on the workout, I came up with this device.

 ## PRODUCT DESIGN: